BCODMO/frictionless-usecases/usecases/786028_abund/README.md

 ## data version 2

 TBD.
-Needs all processing steps from data version 1 in addition to joining with another data source to get specied identifiers into the dataset.
+Needs all processing steps from data version 1 in addition to joining with another data source to get species identifiers into the dataset.

 This pipeline uses custom pipeline processors found in the github repo https://github.com/BCODMO/bcodmo_processors.